silverstripe/silverstripe-session-manager/doc/en/permissions.md

 ## Customising the permissions for `LoginSession`

-`SilverStripe\SessionManager\Model\LoginSession` is the object that tracks the users' sessions.
+`SilverStripe\SessionManager\Models\LoginSession` is the object that tracks the users' sessions.
 By altering the permission logic on this object, you can allow some users to manage other users' sessions.
 The two permissions you'll most likely want to change are `canView` and `canDelete`.
 You can customise `canEdit` and `canCreate` as well, but the use case for doing so is less clear.

 ### Creating an extension for `LoginSession`